tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    :alt: Debit note for partial refund to crrect amounts, using the SII reference code 3.

-In this case Odoo automatically includes the source invoice in the cross reference section:
+In this case CoquiAPPs automatically includes the source invoice in the cross reference section:

 .. image:: chile/Chile32.png
    :align: center